andrewtchin/ansible-common/README.md

 Run the following commands:

-1. Installs vim, emacs, development tools, docker, docker-compose, go, govc, drone cli, robot framework, delve, packer, asciinema, Google Cloud SDK, cfssl, changes shell to ZSH
+1. Installs vim, emacs, development tools, docker, docker-compose, go, govc, drone cli, robot framework, delve, packer, asciinema, Google Cloud SDK, cfssl, ShellCheck, changes shell to ZSH

    NOTE: Docker 1.13 client is at `/usr/local/bin/docker/docker`.
 Latest Docker is installed in `/usr/bin`.
 You may alias the pinned Docker client if you use that more frequently.